 - Pate on crackers

-It might be a good time to discuss their medical diet and if it is still needed so that you can guide your senior to reducing their restrictive diet practices.
-You can also discuss a possible drug review to see if there are any changes that can be made to improve their appetite, eating or reduce any food-drug interactions.
+- It might be a good time to discuss their medical diet with the staff.
+Determine if it is still needed so that you can advocate for your senior to reducing their restrictive diet which might be inhibiting a good appetite.
+You can also discuss with the healthcare team if a possible drug review is appropriate to see if there are any changes that can be made to improve their appetite, eating or reduce any food-drug interactions.

-If your senior is not eating the facility food, perhaps it is time to talk with the staff to see what can be done to offer alternates at meals or find ways to increase the seasoning in the food to make it more palatable.
-Perhaps they would eat better if their food could be picked up instead of using a utensil, this is known as finger foods.
+- If your senior is not eating the facility food, perhaps it is time to talk with the staff to see what can be done to offer alternates at meals or find ways to increase the seasoning in the food to make it more palatable.
+Maybe the food isn’t as hot as they prefer and a change in meal time or location (in main dining room versus their room) would help.
+Perhaps they would eat better if their food could be prepared for them to pick up instead of using a utensil, this is known as finger foods.

 Poor nutrition can lead to functional decline, increased falls, loss of muscle, weakened bones and a reduced quality of life for our seniors.